 However, if the end client is using the consultancy to fill “vacancies”; i.e. to find a project manager, a business analyst, a tester, then the consultancy would NOT be the end client for the purposes of the legislation, but would be taking on the role of fee payer.
 This is because it will be paying the freelancer’s company.
 In this scenario of filling roles, the end client is the decision-maker and must create the SDS.

-The SDS must be issued to the individual worker and where there are recruitment agencies in the chain, then it is the end client’s duty to also pass on the SDS to the agency immediately below it in the chain; and where there is more than one agency in the contractual chain it is the responsibility of Agency One to pass it on to Agency Two and so on.
+The SDS must be issued to the individual worker and where there are recruitment agencies in the chain, then it is the end client’s duty to also pass on the SDS to the agency immediately below it in the chain.
+Where there is more than one agency in the contractual chain, it is the responsibility of Agency One to pass it on to Agency Two and so on.

-A Status Determination Statement MUST be issued by the end client, irrespective of whether the engagement is inside or outside IR35.
+A Status Determination Statement MUST be issued by the end client, irrespective of whether the engagement with a limited company contractor is inside or outside IR35.